New Hampshire Seacoast Lighthouses

 You Can Drive or Hike To

-Note: Portsmouth Llighthouse mentioned below, which you can drive to, can also be viewed from various boat tours offered, see Boat Tours below.
-Southern Maine and New Hampshire is heavily populated during the summer with tourism.
+Note: Portsmouth Llighthouse mentioned below, which you can drive to, can also be viewed from various boat tours offered.

 White Island (Isles of Shoals) Lighthouse: